UNICEF-AFRILEARN/documentation/docs/contributing.md

 >For something that is bigger than a one or two line fix:

 >1.
-Create your own fork of the code
+Create your own fork of the code and create your branch from main.

 >2.
 Do the changes in your fork

 >3.
-If you like the change and think the project could use it:
-    * Be sure you have followed the code style for the project.

-    * Sign the Contributor License Agreement, CLA, with the jQuery Foundation.

-    * Note the jQuery Foundation Code of Conduct.
+Includes tests for codes that need to be tested and the test suite is passed.

+>4.
+Ensure your code lints.
+You can check this pylint tutorials here: [Pylint tutorial](https://pylint.pycqa.org/en/v2.16.1/tutorial.html).

-    * Send a pull request indicating that you have a CLA on file.
+>5.
+Send a pull request.

 # How to report a bug

-> If you find a security vulnerability, do NOT open an issue.
+- If you find a security vulnerability, do NOT open an issue.
 Email security@afrilearn.com instead.

-If you don’t want to use your personal contact information, set up a “security@” email address.
+- If you don’t want to use your personal contact information, set up a “security@” email address.
 Larger projects might have more formal processes for disclosing security, including encrypted communication.
 (Disclosure: I am not a security expert.)

-> Any security issues should be submitted directly to security@afrilearn.com

-> In order to determine whether you are dealing with a security issue, ask yourself these two questions:
+- In order to determine whether you are dealing with a security issue, ask yourself these two questions:

-> * Can I access something that's not mine, or something I shouldn't have access to?
+- -  Can I access something that's not mine, or something I shouldn't have access to?

-> * Can I disable something for other people?
+- - Can I disable something for other people?

-> If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
+- If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
 Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email us at security@afrilearn.com.

-> When filing an issue, make sure to answer these five questions:
+- When filing an issue, make sure to answer these five questions:
->

 > 1. What device are you using - mobile phone or laptop?

 > 2. What operating system and processor architecture are you using?